-2. Determine the price range you are comfortable with.
-Being pre-approved for a dollar amount does NOT mean you have to spend all that money!
+2. Determine the appropriate price range for your financial situation.
+Being prequalified for a certain dollar amount does NOT mean you have to spend all that money!
 Plan ahead for that new roof, HVAC repair or kitchen remodel that may cost you a lot of money out of pocket in the future and look for a home in a price range that fits comfortably in your budget.

 3. House hunt!
 Many begin their search online using Realtracs or Zillow.
-Once you have a few properties in mind, set up appointments with a reputable realtor to view the properties.
+Once you have a few properties in mind, set up an appointment with a reputable realtor to view the properties.
 You may also ask friends and family about properties in neighborhoods you like.
-It is not uncommon for a family to view up to 20 homes before making a decision to make an offer on one.Read More
+It is not uncommon to view up to 20 homes before making a decision to make an offer on one.Read More

 4. Make an offer on the home.
 Your realtor will negotiate with the seller’s realtor until an agreement can be reached.
 Final price and closing costs can all be negotiated in many cases.
 You will get the best deal if you have a realtor that understands the market, and can value the property and associated closing costs correctly.

 5. Lock in your interest rate with your lender as soon as your offer has been accepted.
-If you are pre-approved, the process moves quickly now and you could close on the home within 21 days.
+If you have been pre-approved, the process will move quickly and you could close on the home within three or four weeks.

 6. Schedule an inspection with a reputable home inspector.
 Your realtor will also help you negotiate the costs of any necessary repairs prior to closing.
 You may choose to have the seller repair everything, or you may choose to make some repairs yourself and purchase the house for a lower price.

-7. Arrange for Homeowner’s insurance.
+7. Arrange for homeowner’s insurance.
 Accurate Mortgage Group recommends you shop the coverage with several insurance companies to compare rates.
 Bundling your home with your car insurance is usually the most efficient way to go.
 And you may not know it, but insurance companies pull your credit score and use the FICO number to determine your rates on car and homeowners insurance.
 Just one more reason to have your credit in the best shape possible before purchasing your home.

 8. Consider a home warranty plan.
 There are many pros and cons to a home warranty plan, particularly depending on the age of your home.
 Consider your options and plan for the time you anticipate being in the home.

-9. Closing Day!
-This is the exciting day where you sign the documents and are handed the keys to your new home!
+9. Closing day!
+This is the exciting day where you sign the documents and are handed the keys to your new home.

 Here are critical things to remember about the process: